Premenstrual Syndrome (PMS)

 Medicines used to temporarily stop ovaries from making estrogen and progesterone

-Changing the diet to increase protein and decrease sugar and caffeine intake
+Changing your diet to eat more protein and less sugar and caffeine

 Can PMS be prevented?

-For some women, making lifestyle changes helps to reduce the occurrence of PMS symptoms.
+For some people, making lifestyle changes helps to reduce the occurrence of PMS symptoms.
 These changes may include:

 Eat a well-balanced diet.
 Eat more whole grains, vegetables, and fruits, while eating less salt, sugar, caffeine, and alcohol.